A Few of my FAVORITE Things to do in Rothenburg Germany

 Medieval Crime and Justice Museum

-I’m going to come right out and say it… the Medieval Crime and Justice Museum is one of my favorite things to do in Rothenburg Germany.
+I will come right out and say it: the Medieval Crime and Justice Museum is one of my favorite things to do in Rothenburg, Germany.
 The museum is well laid out and completely fascinating (of course, I’m also a fan of reading mysteries and watching Criminal Minds).
-Inside you will find torture devices like the Violin and shame masks, thick books on Medieval Law, an IRON MAIDEN (no, not the rock band), and a section on Witch Hunts complete with an original edition of the Malleus Malificarum / Hammer of the Witches.
+Inside, you will find torture devices like the Violin and shame masks, thick books on Medieval Law, an IRON MAIDEN (no, not the rock band), and a section on Witch Hunts complete with an original edition of the Malleus Malificarum / Hammer of the Witches.

 Take my word for it, teenagers may not be thrilled looking at yet another church or old building, but they will enjoy this.